wufoudhil/ip2location_Foudhil-Gharout/README.md

 ## Usage

-When run the server visit your localhost and you'll get your Public IP informations and location map
+if you run the app on your localhost you'll get your Public IP informations and location map, otherwise it returns the hosted machine's

 <div align="center">
   <img src="ScreenShoots/img1.jpg" alt="App Screen-Shoot" width="600">